Ross Stefan

 KNOWN FOR

-Landscape, figure, horse, genre
+Landscape, figure, horses, genre painting.

 Sold At Lone Star Art Auction